JorgenWP/synthetic-data/README.md

 ## 🎯 Overview

 This repository provides code for developing a generative AI model that can learn from and synthesize transactional graph data.
-It includes data preprocessing, model training and generation, evaluation metrics, and visualization tools.
+It includes data preprocessing, model training and generation, evaluation metrics, and visualization.

 The repository integrates and extends exsisting open-source graph generation frameworks, attributed [here](#code-attribution).